 - 1. Transferring to another school. - 2.
-Moving from the school district.

-- Discontinuing school after having been issued a General Employment Certificate (at least 16 years of age with parental signature and confirmation of 35 hours per week employment). - 4.
+Moving from the school district. - Discontinuing school after having been issued a General Employment Certificate (at least 16 years of age with parental signature and confirmation of 35 hours per week employment). - 4.
 Withdrawing after passing attendance requirements (at 17 years of age with parent signature). - 5.
 Withdrawing after passing attendance requirements (at 18 years of age).

-It is necessary to inform the WHVC Coordinator, and in turn the school office, of withdrawal.
+It is necessary to inform the high school office of withdrawal.
 Directions for withdrawal will then be outlined.